 Our students can benefit from activities, opportunities, help and resources in areas including:

-CEPLER's extensive provision of careers lectures and skills workshops offers advice and guidance on a range of specialist areas of law and legally-related careers.
-In addition to practical skills sessions on how to present yourself and succeed at interview.
+CEPLER's extensive provision of careers lectures and skills workshops offers advice and guidance on a range of specialist areas of law and legally-related careers, in addition to practical skills sessions on how to present yourself and succeed at interview.
 View information on our careers lectures provision.
-Or to find out about other careers activities.
+Or find out about other careers activities.

 We are forging links right across the legal community and beyond to public, third sector and non-law commercial organisations to provide valuable work experience placements.